Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Zones/NegativeZone.md

 #### Negative Weight

-Set the negative weight that this zone creates in effected agents.
+Set the negative weight that this zone creates in agents which are facing towards the discouraged directions.

 ## Setup

 Physics zones require the `Unity.Physics` package to be installed.
 For a zone to work 3 other MonoBehaviours are required:

  - `Physics Shape`
  - `Physics Body`
  - `Convert To Entity`